italojsoliveira/italojsoliveira.github.io/_pages/ontologies.md

 ## [PAPO: A Phishing Attack Process Ontology](http://w3id.org/phishing-process-ontology/git)

-PHATO is an evolution of PHATO.
+PAPO is an evolution of PHATO.
 It is a well-founded core ontology that aims to characterizes the process of phishing attack incidents.
+The related paper "[An Ontological Model of the Phishing Attack Process](https://link.springer.com/chapter/10.1007/978-3-031-95397-2_17)" won the *Best Paper Award* at [EMMSAD 2025](https://www.emmsad.org/).